AKROGIS/Park-Observer/Park Observer/Documentation/Adding ArcGIS.md

 #  Adding the ArcGIS SDK
-This project has a dependency on the ArcGIS Runtime SDK for iOS 100.7.0 or greater (previous versions of 100.x may work, but version 10.2.5 definitely does not work).
+This project has a dependency on the ArcGIS Runtime SDK for iOS 100.10.0 or greater (previous versions of 100.x will not work, and version 10.2.5 will definitely not work).
 This document describes a manual installation process for this project that does not require any 3rd party package managers.